 4. Protect your food blog from copiers

 Even if you are in the beginning, your recipes and posts can be copied by bad people without your permission.
 That’s a big problem in general, and it’s not special for food bloggers.
 However, you can protect your blog with a few tips.

-First, make sure that your feed posts will be shown as a summary and not full content.
-That’s easy to set up, just login to your WordPress dashboard and click on “Settings”, then “Reading” and check the “Summary” option as the following screenshot example.
+First, make sure that your feed posts will be shown as a summary and not the full content.
+That’s easy to set up, just log in to your WordPress dashboard and click on “Settings”, then “Reading” and check the “Summary” option as the following screenshot example.

 Now, all your feed posts will be shown as a summary in a few lines, and it will never affect your content’s SEO.
 At the same time, you can get some helpful links from those copies.
 In all cases, Google is going to neglect all the copied posts, but in the beginning, you need to protect your content.

 Second, add your blog URL to your feeds, you don’t have to do anything if you’re using the WordPress SEO plugin by Yoast.
 The option is there under “SEO”, and the “RSS” as the next screenshot.

 The plugin itself is configured for better SEO and it’s the best one.
 As you see, the box contains a predefined code that will show your post and blog links when someone copies them from your feeds.

 Thus, search engines will know that they are copied and you get the credits and not them.
 The WordPress SEO plugin is free, and you can download it from your dashboard, by entering “SEO by Yoast” in the plugins search box.

 5. Bring new and attractive food ideas to your blog